greje656/Questions/validation.md

 # Validating materials and lights #
-Stingray 1.9 is just around the cornder and with it will come our new physical lights.
-I wanted to write a little bit about the validation process that we went through to increase our confidence into the first the beaviour of our standard material, and second the physical lights themselves.
+Stingray 1.9 is just around the corner and with it will come our new physical lights.
+I wanted to write a little bit about the validation process that we went through to increase our confidence in the behaviour of our standard material and physical lights.

-Early on we we're quite set on building a small light room similar to what the Fox Engine team presented at GDC in 2013.
-But while this seems like a fantastic way to validate that the entire pipeline is giving good results, it felt like identifying the source of deltas when comparing photographs vs renders might involve a lot of guess work.
-So we decided to delay the validation process through a light room and started thinking about comparing our material with another validated renderer.
-Since Arnold joined Autodesk last year and that we had access to a license server it seemed like a good condidate to move forward with.
-Btw, the Arnold SDK is extremely easy to use and can be downloaded for free at https://www.solidangle.com/arnold/download.
-If you don't have a license you still have access to all features and the only limitation is that the rendered frames are watermarked.
+Early on we were quite set on building a small light room similar to what the Fox Engine team presented at GDC in 2013 as a validation process.
+But while this seemed like a fantastic way to validate the entire pipeline is giving plausible results, it felt like identifying the source of discontinuities when comparing photographs vs renders might involve a lot of guess work.
+So we decided to delay the validation process through a light room and started thinking about comparing our values with another high quality renderer.
+Since Arnold joined Autodesk last year and that we had access to a license server it seemed like a very good candidate.
+Small note on Arnold: the Arnold SDK is extremely easy to use and can be downloaded for free at https://www.solidangle.com/arnold/download.
+If you don't have a license you still have access to all the features and the only limitation is that the rendered frames are watermarked.

-So we started writting a simple Stingray plugin that supported some simple scene reflection into Arnold.
-We also implemented a simple custom Arnold display driver which allowed us to forward the rendered tiles directly into a stingray texture resource.
+We started writing a Stingray plugin that supported simple scene reflection into Arnold.
+We also implemented a simple custom Arnold display driver which allowed us to forward the rendered tiles directly into the stingray viewport.

+### Material mapping ###
 The trickiest part of the reflection was to find an Arnold material which we could use to validate.
-When we started this work Arnold 5.0 was not out yet, and the Arnold's Standard surface shader didn't map very well to the Metallicness/Roughness model.
+When we started this work we used Arnold 4.3 and realized early that the Arnold's "Standard" shader didn't map very well to the Metallicness/Roughness model.
 We had more luck using http://www.anderslanglands.com/alshaders/alSurface.html:

 // "alSurface"
 // ==============================================================================================